boyplus/Udemy-Docker/lecture/chapter3.md

 # Dockerfile
 # Use an existing image as a base
 FROM alpine

-# Download and install container
+# Download and install dependency
 RUN apk add --update redis

 # Tell the image what to do when it starts as a container
 CMD ["redis-server"]
 ```